This program carries quarter units of UC credit.

 View the schedule

 Students in this course will simulate the United Nations through debate of international relations in subsidiary committees.
 The course begins with an instruction on the rules and procedure of Model United Nations in order to make for effective debate while simultaneously teaching students effective strategies of public speaking and cooperative crisis resolution.
-Next, students will be examining some of the most pressing international flash points of the day, ranging from the ongoing aftermath of the Arab Spring, the threats of new leadership in North Korea, the dangers of drug wars in Mexico, an ever-increasing planet’s temperature, the fledgling economies of European states, and many more.
+Next, students will be examining some of the most pressing international flash points of the modern day.
 This examination will take place both through lecture and through interactive and cooperative research initiatives in preparation for the United Nations’ committee simulations.
 Rather than simply learning facts about international affairs and countries’ foreign policies, students will be required to conduct this research from the perspectives of assigned countries.
 Then, the bulk of the class will operate within these respective committees, where students will debate the best solutions to these flash points, with the goal of providing security and stability through collaborative resolution writing.

 In addition to the substance of modern diplomacy, this course will cover the subject of diplomatic protocol, as well as addressing students’ practical communication skills in writing executive summaries, talking points, diplomatic reports as well as writing and delivering speeches, all of which are vital requirements for an effective diplomat.